DrewStanger/simplewebcrawl/README.md

 ## Trade-offs and Potential Improvements

-There were a number of decisions made when putting together this project, all of which have been made to provide a suitable solution for the required use case.
+Several design decisions were made to meet the required use case effectively.
+Below are some trade-offs and areas for potential improvement:

 ### Use of BFS

-The use of BFS for the webcrawler means that it searches all webpages at the current depth before moving onto the next depth.
-Within the crawler I add each discovered link into the queue and determine if we need to visit it, or if it's already been visited before crawling it to obtain more links.
+The BFS approach ensures that the crawler searches all webpages at the current depth before moving on to the next.
+Links discovered are added to a queue, and the crawler checks if a link has already been visited before exploring it further.

-This approach fulfils the requirement of discovering all links that exist on a certain URL before progressing deeper into the site.
+This approach is beneficial for discovering all links at a particular depth before diving deeper into the site.

 ### Concurrency

-`ThreadPoolExecutor` is used to concurrently process pages in order to fetch and then find all links on a page.
+The `ThreadPoolExecutor` is used to process pages concurrently, fetching and discovering links in parallel.
-This enables the crawling tasks to be ran in parallel and depending on the number of concurrent workers can greatly reduce the crawling time.
+Depending on the number of concurrent workers, this can significantly reduce the crawl time.

 ### Testing